wely/DevCamp/HOL/dotnet/devops-ci/README.md

 1. Click **Code** on the top toolbar to navigate to the Code screen.
 Then click the **Clone in Visual Studio** button.

-1. **Note** if you are using Chrome, you may recieve a pop-up message.
+1. **Note** if you are using Chrome, you may receive a pop-up message.
 The Clone in Visual Studio option uses a custom protocol handler to open in the client.
 Select `Launch Application`.

     ![image](./media/image-044.png)